focus-0/monteCarloSuite/README.md

 ### Building the C++ Backend (Optional)

-The C++ backend provides significantly better performance for Monte Carlo simulations.
+The C++ backend provides significantly better performance (12 X) for Monte Carlo simulations.
 To build it:

 ```bash
 cd server/cpp
 ./build.sh
 ```

-If the C++ backend fails to build, the application will automatically fall back to the JavaScript implementation.

 ### Running the Application